Does it feel risk-free & cost-effective to sell your products on an ex-work/ex-factory basis?

 But how does this all affect your sales?

-- Problem 1: He has to find a transporter at a fair freight price – even you know this is easier said than done
+- Problem 1: He has to find a transporter at a fair freight price – even though you know this is easier said than done

 If you don’t provide it, some other supplier who does will get the order.